UntouchedWagons/WorkingTraefikExamples/README.md

    * Enter your email address where it says `YOUR_EMAIL_ADDRESS@GMAIL.COM`
    * Enter the token you got from Cloudflare where it says `YOUR_CLOUDFLARE_DNS_TOKEN`
    * Edit the timezone to match your area (The author is unsure what this actually affects)
-   * Edit the PUID and PGID if needed.
-Docker containers should not run as root unless they absolutely have to, Traefik is not such a container.
-1000:1000 is the UID:GID of the user I use to log into my docker VM

 ## Pressing "Go"